-- Continuity: Our American volunteers and our Kabul staff are dedicated to this mission, and we work only in Afghanistan.
-Our representatives visit the villages regularly, including our founder, Budd MacKenzie, who has travelled to Afghanistan twice a year for 6 and a half years.
+1. Continuity: Our American volunteers and our Kabul staff are dedicated to this mission, and we work only in Afghanistan.
+Our representatives visit the villages regularly, including our founder, Budd MacKenzie, who has travelled to Afghanistan twice a year for 10 years as of 2005, 20 visits in all.

-- Trust: The trust of the villagers must be earned, but once earned, we become partners.
+2. Trust: The trust of the villagers must be earned, but once earned, we become partners.
 We have learned over time who can be trusted and work through them.
-We have had to find diplomatic ways to work around people who are only interested in benefiting themselves, their families and friends.
+We find diplomatic ways to work around people who are only interested in benefiting themselves, their families and friends.
 We learned that we can trust our teachers to work toward the common good.
 They, like teachers everywhere, are passionate about helping children and those in need.
-Afghan teachers, educating girls, are not only passionate, they are putting themselves at risk.
+Afghan teachers, who educate girls, are not only passionate, they are putting themselves at risk.

-- Small and flexible: Because our projects are small, we have not encountered the oversight problems that plague many larger projects in Afghanistan.
-We’re very adept now at making certain our funds are spent as they were intended, while minimizing costs, self dealing and corruption.
-We can easily adapt to changing circumstances and we respond quickly to requests, often on the spot.
+3. Small and flexible: Because our projects are small, we have not encountered the oversight problems that plague many larger projects in Afghanistan.
+We’re very adept at making certain our funds are spent as they were intended, while minimizing costs, self dealing and corruption.
+We quickly adapt to changing circumstances and we respond lightning fast to requests, often on the spot.

-- Low overhead: Since we are fortunate enough to be able to call upon our ever increasing number of volunteers, we are able to maximize the number of dollars that are spent in Afghanistan.
-The villagers know we are small and grassroots, so they volunteer their labor for construction projects without being asked.
+4. Low overhead: Since we are fortunate enough to be able to call upon our ever increasing number of volunteers, we are able to maximize the number of dollars spent in Afghanistan.
+The villagers know we are small and grassroots, so they willingly agree to volunteer their labor for construction projects without being asked.

-- Afghan priorities: Rather than imposing our values, the work we do emerges from the bottom up – they ask, we listen, and then we figure out a way to work with the villagers to fulfill their needs in the priority they establish.
+6. Afghan priorities: Rather than providing what we think they need, the work we do emerges from the bottom up – they ask, we listen, and then work with the villagers to fulfill their needs in the priority they establish.
 The projects become less ours and more “theirs.”
-The best way to discover what they need is to ask them.
+The best way to discover what villages need is to ask them.

-- Help girls by helping all children: We have been able to directly help educate girls, but we recognize that it is equally important to educate the boys.
+7. Help girls by helping all children: We have been able to directly help educate girls, but we recognize that it is equally important to educate boys.
 Changing the status of women in Afghan society will occur only by educating both girls and boys.
 Educated men are much more likely to recognize the rights of women.
-Moreover, we have found Afghan communities to be much more supportive because we are known as an organization that supports the education of all children.
-By including programs for boys, Afghans are often more open to allowing educational opportunities for girls.
+Moreover, Afghan communities are more supportive because we support the education of all children.
+By including programs for boys, Afghans are more open to allowing educational opportunities for girls.

-- Hopeful, positive messenger between Afghans and Americans: We have become a messenger between Afghans and Americans.
-By our actions, we present a positive view of Americans to Afghan people, who are often jaded by years of broken promises and the thirty years of war they have had to endure.
+8. Hopeful, positive messenger between Afghans and Americans: We have become a messenger between Afghans and Americans.
+We present a positive view of Americans to Afghan people, who are often jaded by years of broken promises and the thirty years of war they have had to endure.
 And we enlist Americans—from school children to senior citizens—to join in the work we are doing.
 Through many speaking engagements and social media outreach, packing and work parties, we have been able to educate thousands of Americans who are now directly involved and connected.
-We deliver the simple, unencumbered message to Afghan communities that Trust In Education represents thousands of Americans who care, and that the number is growing.
-In turn, we are asked by Afghans to let families in the United States know how much they appreciate their support.
+We deliver the simple, unencumbered message to Afghan communities that Trust In Education represents thousands of Americans who care, and that number is growing.
+In turn, we are asked to let families in the United States know how much Afghans appreciate their support.

-- Focus on education in both worlds: Finally, and most importantly, we ensure people in both worlds learn more about one another.
-It’s essential that the extremists not be able to turn one community against the other.
-Both worlds discover that we share more in common than not.
-We all are concerned about the future of our children, and can strive together to make their futures better than the past.
+9. Focus on education in both worlds: Finally, and most importantly, people in both worlds learn more about one another.
+Everyone discovers that they share more in common than not.
+We all are concerned about the future of our children, and can strive together to make their future better than the past.